Dow jumps almost 350 points despite Trump saying he won"t back down on tariffs

 The Dow rose more than 400 points Monday as fears of a possible trade war continue.

-Trump, in an Oval Office meeting with Israeli Prime Minister Benjamin Netanyahu, said Monday that he wouldn't back down on his proposals.
+Trump, in an Oval Office meeting with Israeli Prime Minister Benjamin Netanyahu on Monday, said he wouldn't back down on his proposals.

 "No, we're not backing down," Trump said.
 "We had a very bad deal with Mexico — we had a very bad deal with NAFTA."